britishcoffee/MeH/README.md

                 file= gsub(" ","",paste("PW_",colnames(CG)[i],".bedGraph")), row.names = FALSE, sep = " ",col.names = FALSE,quote = FALSE)
   }}
 ```

+This will give you n filed with extension .bedGraph which can be opened using IGV.

 2. Define conditions of all samples